socnetv/app/README.md

 https://github.com/socnetv/app/releases/latest.
 You will get a compressed file like app-3.0.tar.gz

-Then type in the following commands in order to decompress the SocNetV tarball and build it.
+Then type in the following commands in order to decompress the SocNetV source code, configure and build it into a executable binary.
+The commands require that the command `qmake` is in your PATH, otherwise you will not be able to configure the build and it will fail.
 Replace 3.X with the version you downloaded.

 ```
 untar zxfv app-3.X.tar.gz